Nightroit/Blockchain-payment-server/server/README.md

 # chainer
-Chainer is a social media app where you can transact cryptocurrency Billi.
+Chainer is a blockchain based application implemented using Node.js